boazbk/crypto/lec_14_zero_knowledge.md

 [^pok]: As we'll see, technically what Alice needs to do in such a scenario is use a _zero knowledge proof of knowledge_ of a solution for $P$.

 Another very generic application is for "compiling protocols".
-As we've seen time and again, it is often much easier to handle passive adversaries than active ones.
+As we've seen time and again, it is often much easier to handle _passive_ adversaries than _active_ ones.
+(For example, it's much easier to get CPA security against the eavesdropping Eve than CCA security against the person-in-the-middle Mallory.)
 Thus it would be wonderful if we could "compile" a protocol that is secure with respect to passive attacks into one that is secure with respect to active ones.
 As was first shown by Goldreich, Micali, and Wigderson, zero knowledge proofs yield a very general such compiler.
 The idea is that all parties prove in zero knowledge that they follow the protocol's specifications.